 Although adding the “noreferrer” tag to your links does not directly impact your SEO results, it affects it indirectly in terms of link building and paid ads.
 As stated by Google, showing the source of the data you are using on your website can be very useful because it can inspire the quoted website owner to return you the favor and give your website the backlink, which will positively influence your SEO results.
 Still, if you are using the “noreferrer” tag, this information will not be visible, and thus the possibility of backlinking to your website will be significantly reduced.

-The rel “noreferrer” has no impact on Affiliate links either because those reward programs are mainly based on the affiliate ID that is already included in the link.
+There has been a lot of debate going on regarding the “noreferrer noopener issue” for affiliate websites; however, the rel “noreferrer” has no impact on Affiliate links either because those reward programs are mainly based on the affiliate ID that is already included in the link.

 Is there a difference between rel=”nofollow” and rel=”noreferrer”?